-- a) Projects including more than the required number of affordable housing units, provided that all affordable units (excluding a fractional unit of less than 0.5) are on-site with the market rate development and provided the developer is not seeking an additional density bonus under the provisions of Section 13.5. - b) Projects including twenty percent (20%) or more Tier R1 affordable units as set forth in this Article 13, provided that all such units (excluding a fractional unit of less than 0.5) are on-site with the market rate development. - c) Projects including twenty-two percent (22%) or more affordable housing units, provided that a minimum of half of the inclusionary units shall serve Tier R1 households as defined in this Article 13. - d) Projects including forty percent (40%) or more affordable housing units.
+- a) Projects including more than twelve and a half percent (12.5%) the required number of affordable housing units, provided that all affordable units (excluding a fractional unit of less than 0.5) are on-site with the market rate development and provided the developer is not seeking an additional density bonus under the provisions of Section 13.5 - b) Projects including twelve and a half percent (12.5%) twenty percent (20%) or more low-income Tier 1 affordable units as set forth in this Article 13, provided that all such units (excluding a fractional unit of less than 0.5) are on-site with the market rate development. - c) Projects including fourteen percent (14%) twenty-two percent (22%) or more affordable housing units, provided that a minimum of half seven percent (7%) of the total inclusionary project units shall serve low-income Tier 1 households as defined in this Article 13 - d) Projects including twenty-five percent (25%) forty percent (40%) or more affordable housing units.